 The selected logo is typeset in Omnes.
 The beauty about this font is that it has many personalities.
 With the right application it can come across playful or serious - a worthwhile investment.
 The typography is supported by a single line that creates an isometric house with an open door.

-The colour palette features re-assuring and familiar blues paired with a splash of magenta which is bright and attention grabbing.
+The colour palette features re-assuring and trustworthy blues paired with a splash of magenta which is bright and attention grabbing.

 A set of custom illustrations and icons were designed that explored the themes around technology and how it can save you money when selling or letting your property.
 These were used in animations for video, on the website and in printed material.